Wednesday’s Viewing Picks

 National League

+Atlanta at Los Angeles Dodgers — Fox Sports South/Spectrum SportsNet LA, 10 p.m.

-San Francisco at San Diego — NBC Sports Bay Area/Fox Sports San Diego, 10 p.m.
+San Diego at San Francisco — Fox Sports San Diego/NBC Sports Bay Area, 10:15 p.m.

 Interleague